jrsmith3/cv/cv.rst

 **Xometry** - Senior Computational Scientist (February 2016 -
 Present).

-Xometry is a manufacturing on demand startup -- customers upload their CAD models, and our software analyzes the geometry and issues an instant quote for manufacture via CNC, 3D printing, and a number of other processes.
+Xometry is a manufacturing on demand startup -- our customers upload their CAD models, and our software analyzes the geometry and issues an instant quote for manufacture.
+Xometry quotes a variety of manufacturing processes including 3D printing, CNC machining, sheet metal, and a number of others.
 I lead the team that develops and implements the computational geometry algorithms to identify geometric features that drive the price of the parts.
 My team of 5 reports includes PhD and MSc level members with degrees in Computer Science, Mechanical Engineering, and Chemical Engineering with a focus in Computational Fluid Dynamics.

 In addition to managing the team, I architected the computational geometry application, and I developed the Docker-based deployment